animo/paradym-wallet/apps/easypid/README.md

 - Entering incorrect PIN during presentation sharing will get stuck on the PIN loading screen (it does show correct PIN invalid toast).
 - You have to force close the app when you use BLE for the first time after enabling location permission because the permission popup does not go away.
+- Installing the latest version of the app if you had a previous version of the application can cause you to get stuck in a broken state, even if the application is removed and reinstalled.

 ## Changelog

 ### Phase 2

+#### 28-11-2024

+**Playground**
+- Changed text "Requires PIN" to "Requires transaction code"

 #### 27-11-2024